-You’re probably getting the picture now that weight is a determining factor.
-You’ll need a weight estimate of your materials, your stuff and appliances.
+You’ll need a weight estimate of your materials, your stuff and appliances of the finished tiny house before buying a tiny house trailer, because you might need to scale back your design to make it a viable project.
 That will give you an idea about what weight rating you’ll need for your tiny house trailer and if you need to trim your design at all.

 If you have a vehicle that is rated to tow a 3500 kg load (like a recent Mazda BT50, Toyota Land Cruiser or Ford F-Series or Ranger for example) then you might like to make your tiny house really lightweight so you can safely tow it with your own vehicle.
 To do this, consider the length of your tiny house (go shortish), the materials you use and connecting it to mains power.
-We recently made an on-grid 6 meter tiny house that weighed just shy of 3000 kg, which was great because the owner could tow it with her own vehicle even with 500 kg of her stuff in it.
-Have a look at it here.
+In 2018 we made an on-grid 6 meter tiny house that weighed just shy of 3000 kg, which was great because the owner could tow it with her own vehicle even with 500 kg of her stuff in it.
+Have a look:

 4. Due diligence.
 Research your tiny house trailer

 There are heaps of safety considerations to make when building a tiny house on wheels, because the tiny house is a vehicle, not a building.
 There are also heaps of shonky tiny house trailer manufacturers out there selling dangerously poor quality products to unsuspecting tiny house enthusiasts who are hoping to save money on their trailer purchase.